zeitlings/alfred-workflows/README.md

         </td>
         <td>
             <p>
-            Navigate to any window of the currently focused application across all desktops or switch windows in the current desktop space.
+            Navigate to any window of the currently focused application or any application across all desktops, or switch windows within the current desktop space.
             </p>
         </td>
     </tr>